 As a federal employee, you may be eligible for disability benefits if a medical condition prevents you from performing your job.
 These benefits can equal millions of dollars over your lifetime, however, applying for these benefits can be a complicated process.
 That is why you need an experienced federal disability lawyer on your side.
-To learn more about how we can help you, contact The Law Office of Aaron D. Wersing.
+To learn more about how we can help you, contact the Federal Employment Law Firm of Aaron D. Wersing, PLLC.

 Two systems may provide disability benefits to federal employees.
 The current disability program is the Federal Employees Retirement System (FERS).
 In 1987, it replaced the previous benefit program, the Civil Service Retirement System (CSRS).
 If the federal government employed you before 1987, you could still have coverage under CSRS.